lasystuff/PsychMelt-Rewrite-mirror/README.md

 ```
 - Fully rewritten lua with shared backend (allows scripting at the same level as HScript)

 - Scripted Classes!
-(Supports many features such as direct instantiation with new() function)
+(Supports many features such as direct instantiation with new() function, static fields and etc!!!!)

 - Small but useful chart editor enhancements (Organizing the time display, Shift + Enter for instant preview, Ctrl + S shortcut)